mvtteoleo/PACS_PROJ/README.md

         - Dumb Jacobi iterations
             - Good for memory + matches well the mom eq solver
             - Not efficent, may lead to scaling problems
+        - Maybe the Chebichev Polinomials
+            - Leverage fft to compute the coefficients
+            - Do some tricks on the coefficients to get the result

 Some more notes: